The hottest and coldest housing markets in Wales right now

 Wales average house prices by local authority

-We show in the chart below the average house price for every local authority across Wales.
+We show in the chart below the average house prices for every local authority across Wales.

 The three most expensive areas for house prices in Wales are: